Kajallogs/E_Commerce-Web-Developement/README.md

 # Contributions
 This project was contributed by a group member who involving in this projects.

+1. Kajal Bankar
-1. Harshda Sable
+2. Harshda Sable
-2. Vidya Kudale
+3. Vidya Kudale
-3. Rutuja Pawar
+4. Rutuja Pawar